 Stock options have been granted under our 2014 Plan.
-The administrator determines the exercise price of stock options granted under our 2014 Plan, which, for incentive stock options, generally may not be less than the fair market value of our Class B common stock on the date of grant.
+The administrator determines the exercise price of stock options granted under our 2014 Plan, which generally may not be less than the fair market value of our Class B common stock on the date of grant.
 The term of a stock option is stated in the applicable award agreement, but may not exceed ten years from the grant date.
 With respect to any employee who owns more than 10% of the total combined voting power of all classes of outstanding stock or ours or any of our parent or subsidiary companies, the exercise price of an incentive stock option must equal at least 110% of the fair market value on the grant date and the term of an incentive stock option granted to such employee may not exceed five years.
-The administrator determines the methods of payment of the exercise price of a stock option, which may include: cash or check; to the extent permitted by applicable law, delivery of a promissory note with terms determined by administrator; cancellation of indebtedness; delivery of shares of our common stock; a program approved by the administrator in which payment of the option exercise price may be satisfied, in whole or in part, through the sale of shares subject to the option; such other consideration and method of payment permitted by applicable law; or any combination of the foregoing.
+The administrator determines the methods of payment of the exercise price of a stock option, which may include: cash or check; delivery of a personal recourse note with terms determined by administrator; cancellation of indebtedness; delivery of shares of our Class B common stock; a program approved by the administrator in which payment of the option exercise price may be satisfied, in whole or in part, through the sale of shares of our Class B common stock subject to the option; such other consideration and method of payment permitted by applicable law; or any combination of the foregoing.
 The administrator determines the terms and conditions upon which an option will remain exercisable, if at all, following termination of an optionee's continuous service status, which provisions may be waived or modified by the administrator at any time.
-Generally, such period will be three months (or 12 months in the case of a participant's termination of employment or service due to death or disability or in the event of death within three months of termination of employment or service), except that, in the event a participant's employment or provision of services to us is terminated by the Company for "cause" (as defined in our 2014 Plan), the option will terminate immediately.
-If a participant's employment or service is suspended pending an investigation of whether the participant's service or employment will be terminated for cause, all the participant's rights under any option, including the right to exercise the option, shall be suspended during the investigation period.
+Generally, such period will be three months (or 12 months in the case of a participant's termination of employment or service due to death or disability), except that, in the event a participant's employment or provision of services to us is terminated by the Company for

+"cause" (as defined in our 2014 Plan), the option will terminate immediately.
 A stock option may not be exercised later than the expiration of its term.